 Cybersecurity regulations and industry requirements are constantly changing in response to emerging threats.
 PCI’s change from 2FA to MFA is a clue about where user authentication could be headed in the coming years.

 When evaluating authentication solutions that are 2FA only or allow for three authentication factors, consider which investment provides the flexibility you’ll need in the future.

-A multi-factor authentication solution like Access Authenticator gives administrators control over how many forms of authentication are necessary and which methods can be used.
-As your organization’s security needs evolve, administrators can leverage the existing investment in Access Authenticator to enhance data protection.
+Powertech Multi-Factor Authentication gives administrators control over how many forms of authentication are necessary and which methods can be used.
+As your organization’s security needs evolve, administrators can leverage the existing investment in Powertech Multi-Factor Authentication to enhance data protection.

 Multi-factor authentication can include two or three different factors, which two-factor authentication is always limited to two factors.
 Requiring users to authenticate with three factors is more secure, but users expect an MFA solution to be easy to use.
 While PCI DSS currently requires two factors of authentication, there is no guarantee that won’t change in the future.